Will You Have to Pay the 3.8% Medicare Tax When You Sell Your House?

-The New Tax Only Affects High Income Taxpayers
+The Medicare Tax Only Affects High Income Taxpayers

 What Income Is Taxed?

 The tax applies only to investment income.
 This includes:

 - gross income from interest, dividends, annuities, royalties, and rents other than those derived from an active business

 - the net gain earned from the sale or other disposition of investment and other non-business property, and